-Childcare Transportation Requests- If you are requesting transportation to and/or from a child care provider for the 2018-2019 school year, please complete the Alternate Transportation Request From and return this form to the Superintendent’s Office.
-All requests must be received by April 1, 2018.
+Childcare Transportation Requests- If you are requesting transportation to and/or from a child care provider for the 2019-2020 school year, please complete the Alternate Transportation Request Form and return this form to the Superintendent’s Office.
+All requests must be received by April 1, 2019.
 A new form must be completed each school year, even if your childcare arrangements have not changed.

 Bus Route Information

 Chatham Central School District will mail bus route and bus stop information home to parents at their child’s primary address that is on file at the school.
-Bus routes are not published in the newspaper.
-Parents should expect to receive a mailing prior to the start of school.
+Bus routes are not published in the newspaper or on our website.
+Parents should expect to receive a mailing prior to the start of the school year.

 About Chatham’s Bus Transportation

-Last school year, Chatham Central School District transported nearly 1,050 students approximately 480,000 miles.
+Chatham Central School District transports nearly 1,050 students approximately 480,000 miles annually.